dabblerdev/tudumvc/lesson1-development-cycle.md

    * **NOTE:** It is optional to create an `urbit` directory, but note that the current tarball unpacks all of its files directly to the directory into which it is unpacked - if you want to contain those files, we recommend you create a directory to house these files.

 ### Step 3 - Booting a Fake Ship
-1. From the directory where you downloaded and unpacked the Urbit binary, boot yourself a fake ship.
+1. From the directory where you downloaded and unpacked the Urbit binary, boot yourself a fake (offline) ship using the -F option.
 I like to use the galaxy `~pen`, but you could use `~zod` or `~rabsef-bicrym` or (quite literally) any other Urbit ID you choose (_but not an invalid Urbit ID_).
 To boot a fake ship, use a command like the following (replacing the ship with your preferred ship ID):
 ```
 ./urbit -F pen
 ```